HorstBaerbel/MixxxReloopMixageMappings/README.md

 # Mixxx 2.x Reloop Mixage IE controller mappings
 Controller mappings for the Reloop Mixage IE DJ controller to be used in Mixxx.
 They should work for the non-IE version too.
 Not all controls are mapped, but LEDs and VU-meters are properly updated.
+Read [here](https://www.mixxx.org/forums/viewtopic.php?f=7&t=7263) how to use the mapping files in Mixxx.
 Make sure you copy both the XML and JS file to your controller directory.

 TODO:
 - Map more controls, possibly effects.